-URComped acts in many ways like a casino marketing department and host system works.
+URComped acts in many ways like a casino marketing department, along with how their host system works.
 Indeed, the people you work with on their team are given titles like Executive Host, which indicates they’re playing in the same sandbox.

 Casino comps are always about your previous play, using previous play history as a predictor and guide for future play.
 Based on your history, a percentage of your expected loss is earmarked as a marketing expense, issued in the form of a comp.